 Really sad and i while i knew it was huge i still had no idea that it was “this” big so it has to go although i think i will keep the actual GC and the new controller.

-These things go for around 150 to 300 Euros so i will earn a lot of money on it, but i was lucky and a huge thank you to the guy (Espen) who told me about the unit.
+These things go for around 150 to 300 Euros, which means i will earn a lot of money on it, but i was lucky and a huge thank you to the guy (Espen) who told me about the unit.

 i hope the unit will please the next owner, i will clean it up and try and replace the bulb and the controllers although i will not promise anything for now.
 I guess i have to clear this with the next owner.